 - hostel/boarding house/group homes based on per bed

-Current Section 7.11 development contribution plans
+Current Section 7.11 Development Contribution Plans

 This is another way of providing contributions.
 Some developments may seek to enter into a Planning Agreement to provide contributions instead of, or in addition to, Section 7.11 or 7.12.

-When is the contribution made?
+When is the contribution paid?

 Contributions are allocated to capital projects in accordance with the works schedule in the contributions plan (or VPA).